How to Dehydrate Cilantro – Dehydrating Cilantro, A Step-by-Step Guide

 I can chop up a batch in the late morning or early afternoon, and it will likely have finished drying by the next morning.

-Of course, drying times are dependent on the ambient temperature and humidity and how crowded you fill your trays.
+Of course, drying times are dependent on your food dehydrator, the ambient temperature and humidity, and how crowded you fill your trays.
 Remember to use drying times as a guide.

 Step 4.
 When is the Dehydrated Cilantro Done